tleonhardt/practical_cryptography_engineering/README.md

 ==================================
 This repository contains some practical code examples of using the following cryptograpy libraries:
 * [libsodium](https://github.com/jedisct1/libsodium)
-    * A modern, portable, easy to use crypto library written in C
+    * A modern, portable, easy to use crypto library written in C with a small number of high quality primitives
-    * Focuses on providing a small number of high-quality, easy-to-use cryptographic primitives
+    * Focuses on making it easy to use cryptography correctly
 * [mbedTLS](https://github.com/ARMmbed/mbedtls)
     * An ultra-portable crypto library written in C which should build anywhere
-    * Provides a wide range of cryptographic primitives
+    * Provides a wide range of the most common cryptographic primitives and associated infrastructure
 * [cryptography](https://github.com/pyca/cryptography)
     * Python's "standard" cryptographic library which is a wrapper around [OpenSSL](https://www.openssl.org)
     * Provides almost all cryptographic primitives you would want in Python